Enrique Morea

 Enrique Jorge Morea (11 April 1924 – 15 March 2017) was an Argentine tennis player.

 Morea reached the singles semifinals of the French Championships in 1953, beating Mervyn Rose and Gardnar Mulloy and then losing to Ken Rosewall.
 At the French in 1954, he beat Jozsef Asboth and Mulloy, then lost to Art Larsen in the semifinals.

 Morea won the mixed-doubles title of the 1950 French Championships.
 He also won two gold medals at the inaugural men's tennis competition at the 1951 Pan American Games.
 Lance Tingay of The Daily Telegraph ranked Morea as world No. 10 in 1953 and 1954.
 As of 2014, Morea was the honorary president of the Asociación Argentina de Tenis (AAT).
+He also won the singles title at the Argentine International Grass Court Championships played at the Hurlingham Club Argentina three times in 1952, 1953 and 1957.